-- Buddha's Birthday: (dates vary by country) Although dates vary from year to year, most Buddhists in Asia observe Gautama Buddha's birthday on the first full moon in May.
+- Buddha's Birthday: Although dates vary from year to year depending on the country, most Buddhists in Asia observe Gautama Buddha's birthday (he was born in modern-day Nepal sometime around 563 B.C.) on the first full moon in May.
 Also known as Vesak Day, the event is a national holiday in much of East Asia.
-Alcohol sales are often banned to respect the holiday, and temples get busier.
-Interesting note: Gautama Buddha was born in modern-day Nepal sometime around 563 BCE.
+Alcohol sales are often banned, and temples get busier.

-- Full Moon Party in Thailand: (dates change) Although Thailand's busy season begins to wind down in May, you may not notice at the rambunctious Full Moon Party.
-Thousands of people gather each month at Haad Rin on the island of Koh Phangan to party on the beach.
-The monthly event has grown large enough to influence the flow of backpackers through Thailand.
-The islands are particularly busy before and after the party, meanwhile, Chiang Mai gets a bit quiet for a few days.
+- Full Moon Party in Thailand: Although Thailand's busy season begins to wind down in May, you may not notice at the rambunctious Full Moon Party (dates vary).
+Thousands of people gather each month at Haad Rin on the island of Koh Phangan to celebrate on the beach; the huge event influences the flow of backpackers throughout the country.
+Before and after the party, the islands are busy, but Chiang Mai gets a bit quiet for a few days.

-- Gawai Dayak: (begins May 31) Borneo's Gawai Dayak festival celebrates indigenous culture and traditions.
-The festival begins on the eve of May 31 and runs through the next day.
+- Gawai Dayak: Borneo's Gawai Dayak harvest festival celebrates indigenous culture and traditions.
+The event begins on the eve of May 31 and the festivities can last several days.